 For two decades, Jennifer’s health had been in decline.
 Beginning in her 20s, she felt unusually tired and had trouble thinking.

 In her 30s, the fatigue grew to where she could no longer work, exercise or join in social outings.
 Even showering took a massive effort.

 At the most frightening point, she woke one day with a numb torso, and within a week, numbness in both her hands.
 She went for an MRI and a few days later, the daunting diagnosis came back.

 “I received an email from the MRI technician that contained a lot of medical speak,” she says.
 “I asked my husband to translate it.
 He turned to me and said, ‘They are diagnosing you with MS.’”

 That was 16 months ago.
-Today, Jennifer has no symptoms of multiple sclerosis, and feels better than she has in 20 years.
+Today, Jennifer has virtually no multiple sclerosis symptoms, and feels better than she has in 20 years.

 Turns out, her diagnosis was the nudge she needed to make some lifestyle changes and take control of her health.

 In the years preceding her diagnosis, Jennifer had been searching for reasons to explain her fatigue, sleeplessness and gut issues.